 For anyone responsible for keeping large areas of floor space clean, automated floor cleaning machines are an attractive alternative to traditional methods.
-But the upfront cost of these machines can be hard to get over.
-However, only looking at the cost of the machine is short-sighted.
+The upfront cost of these machines can be hard to get over; however, only looking at the cost of the machine is short-sighted.
 Rather, you should think about automated floor cleaning equipment from a broad business perspective.

 Understanding how you can leverage automation in existing workflows gives you a much clearer picture of the benefits of floor cleaning machines.

 Before we delve into the specifics of why your floor cleaning machine should be a robot, we’ll cover three key terms.

 AI (Artificial Intelligence): This is how we refer to intelligence in machines as opposed to humans.
 AI is more powerful than a traditional computer because it can learn things based on its environment.

 IoT (Internet of Things): See our recent article on how the Internet of Things is changing the cleaning industry.

 Autonomous Cleaning: Autonomous cleaning is what artificially intelligent cleaning machines do.
 They autonomously clean, so they clean with no or very little direction or supervision.